Guddemane Appaiah Gowda: Death

+Guddemane Appaiah Gowda was captured by the British and their accomplices.
 Guddemane Appaiah Gowda was hanged in front of Madikeri Fort on 31 October 1837 at 10-45 AM, sentenced as an open traitor by the Company rule in India.

 Legacy

 A bronze statue of Guddemane Appaiah Gowda was unveiled by D. V. Sadananda Gowda at Field Marshal K.M.
 Cariappa Circle in Madikeri.

 Demands have been made to include the contribution of Guddemane Appaiah Gowda in school textbooks.